 - Parent’s Health Plan: You can usually stay on your parent’s health plan until 26 under the ACA.
 You can enroll even if you don’t live with your parents, they don’t claim you as a dependent, or you leave school.
 Coverage usually ends on your 26th birthday.

 - Texas Obamacare Insurance for Students: You can buy your own Obamacare plan.
-Keep in mind that you must have enrolled by December 18, 2019 for Texas health plans for the 2020 plan year, unless you qualify for a Special Enrollment Period.
+Keep in mind that you must enroll during the Open Enrollment Period, unless you qualify for a Special Enrollment Period.

 - Short-term Health Insurance: Short-term coverage can be an affordable option if you’re transitioning off your parent’s health insurance or student health plan.
 You can get coverage as fast as 24 hours from the time you enroll and pay for the plan.